ClickHouse/clickhouse-docs/docs/en/guides/improving-query-performance/sparse-primary-indexes/sparse-primary-indexes-multiple.md

 11.38 MB (18.41 million rows/s., 655.75 MB/s.)
 ```

-Now, instead of [almost doing a full table scan](#filtering-on-key-columns-after-the-first), ClickHouse executed that query much more effective.
+Now, instead of [almost doing a full table scan](#filtering-on-key-columns-after-the-first), ClickHouse executed that query much more effectively.

 With the primary index from the [original table](./sparse-primary-indexes-design#a-table-with-a-primary-key) where UserID was the first, and URL the second key column, ClickHouse used a [generic exclusion search](#generic-exclusion-search-algorithm) over the index marks for executing that query and that was not very effective because of the similarly high cardinality of UserID and URL.